include4eto/cslp/doc/proposal.md

 ### Depot
 The depot will be a state machine.
 It will know whether a dispatch is needed, how many bins need servicing and which ones they are.
-It will also know which lorries are available and will issue dispatch events on the lorries.

 As such, it is a management class with knowledge of the entire system.